 “Brødrene Dahl has got a solution based on our needs rather than the platform’s technical capabilities,” says Morten Nikolajsen.

-“Everyone must use CRM, and everyone must want to use the system,” says Morten Nikolajsen.
+“Everyone must use CRM, and everyone must want to use the system,” says Morten Nikolajsen and adds one last good idea.